B & O Railroad Viaduct: Bridge

 The B&O Railroad's first bridge across the Ohio River, built in 1857, served a rail line through Parkersburg, West Virginia.
 But the growing center of Chicago, Illinois, made a span between Benwood, West Virginia, and Bellaire more desirable.

 In 1865, the B&O obtained the Central Ohio Railroad and later the Sandusky, Mansfield & Newark Railroad.
 These acquisitions linked Bellaire to the port of Sandusky on the shore of Lake Erie, and thence to Chicago.
-The proposal to build a bridge at Bellaire threatened a ferry business there, whose owners sought and obtained an injunction was filed in court.
+The proposal to build a bridge at Bellaire threatened a ferry business there, whose owners sought and obtained an injunction which was filed in court.
 The railroad fought the injunction to the U.S. Supreme Court and won.

 Discussions into the building of the bridge began in the late 1860s and it was decided that the bridge would be a long-span wrought-iron-truss.
 The design of the bridge was handled by Jacob Linville, president of the Keystone Bridge Co., which manufactured its trusses.
 The bridge was completed in 1871.
 The approaches are made of cut sandstone blocks that elevate the rail line to the recommended height.
 The bridge itself consists of all wrought-iron trusswork resting on six cut stone piers sunk into the river bed.

 The bridge was featured in the 2010 film Unstoppable starring Denzel Washington and Chris Pine.
 Filming on the bridge in Bellaire ran from November 9 to 14, 2009.